Junos16/Notes/Algortithms/What and Why.md

 ##### Real world application of Algorihtms

 - The best case scenario is that we have the exact algorithm needed to solve a problem already at hand.
 It is then only a matter of execution.
-A slightly more inconvinient scenario is when the problem differs from a previously known algorithm at a surface level, but can be abstracted to be the ex
+A slightly more inconvinient scenario is when the problem differs from a previously known algorithm at a surface level, but can be abstracted to be effectively the same problem.

+- In most cases we will not have a direct route to an algorithmic solution.
+It could be the case that we are not aware of pre-existing algorithms that could be used to solve the problem, or it might be that no such algorithm exists in the first place

+-  Also we might not have a well-defined problem in the first place.
+In such a case a viable way to approach the problem would be to simplify the problem so that it resembles a definite problem that we know an algorithmic solution for.